mp19uy/cmd-scripts/README.md

-## Linux Scripts
+## Unix Commands and Scripts

-A collection of linux scripts to do a particular task.
+A collection of unix commands and scripts to do a particular task.

-**Youtube Downloader**  (youtube.sh)
-Download youtube videos from a textfile with links